Two common questions that I get from aspiring forex traders are: “which currency pairs are best to trade?” and “what are the best times to trade?”

 USD/MXN – U.S. dollar vs. the Mexican peso

-USD/SGD – U.S. dollar vs. the Singapore dollar
+USD/BRL – U.S. dollar vs. the Brazilian real

 The exotic currency pairs are not the best place to start as an aspiring forex trader, I still do not trade them and there are reasons why.
 The exotics are much less liquid than the majors and even the crosses.
 This means there is more risk built into the exotics, this makes them more prone to “slippage” and it also means they have wider spreads than the majors and the crosses.